Okabe-Rintarou-0/Minik8s/README.md

 When `api-server` receives an `apply` request of `DNS`,  `api-server` will first start an `nginx` container to deal with the path-service mapping issue and then add the IP-name mapping to CoreDNS.

+### Node controller

+`Node controller` is responsible for monitoring node statuses.
+Once a node is unconnected, it will be considered as `unhealthy`.
+If it keeps unhealthy for a certain time, it will be considered `unknown`.
+All the pods on such node will be removed.

 ### Autoscaler

 #### Structure